utshomax/postman-docs/src/pages/docs/getting-started/settings.md

 ### User interface

 * **Remove tabs** - _(Postman web app)_ Use tabs in your browser to navigate Postman instead of in-app tabs.
 For more information, see [Browser tabs in the Postman web app](/docs/getting-started/navigating-postman/#browser-tabs-in-the-postman-web-app).
+* **Always open sidebar item in new tab** - By default, when you select a sidebar item, Postman opens it in the preview tab.
+Turn this on to always open sidebar items in a new tab.
+* **Always ask when closing unsaved tabs** - By default, Postman asks if you want to save any unsaved changes when closing a tab.
+Turn this off to always discard unsaved changes when closing a tab.
 * **Two-pane view** - By default, Postman displays responses below requests.
 Turn this on to display the response and request panes side by side.
 * **Show icons with tab names** - Turn this off to hide the icons that appear next to tab names.
 * **Variable autocomplete** - Turn this on to enable autocomplete when typing variable names.
-* **Default documentation editor** - Select the default editor you want to use for [editing documentation descriptions](/docs/publishing-your-api/authoring-your-documentation/) in Postman (Postman editor or Markdown editor).
+* **Default documentation editor** - Select the default editor you want to use for [editing documentation descriptions](/docs/publishing-your-api/authoring-your-documentation/) in Postman (**Postman editor** or **Markdown editor**).

 ### Editor settings

 **Editor** settings affect code-related text such as request and response bodies, pre-request scripts, and tests.
 To revert back to default text settings, select **Reset**.

-* **Font Family** - Enter one or more font family names separated by commas.
+* **Font family** - Enter one or more font family names separated by commas.
 Postman uses the first available font family to display code text.
-* **Font Size (`px`)** - Enter the font size in pixels to use for code text.
+* **Font Size** - Enter the font size in pixels to use for code text.
 * **Indentation count** - Enter the number of indentation characters to use for each code level.
 * **Indentation type** - Select the indentation character type to use (**Space** or **Tab**).
 * **Auto close brackets** - Turn this on to automatically add a closing bracket when you enter an opening bracket.